HELOC vs Cash-Out Refinance: Which One is Better in 4 Situations

 Which loan product you choose depends on the purpose.
 Here’s when you might use each loan in various situations.

-A HELOC is better for small renovations or ones where you are unsure of the cost or your start date.
-You can open up a HELOC and use $0 to begin.
+A HELOC is better for small renovations or projects where you are unsure of the cost or your start date.
+You can open up a HELOC without using any money to start.
 You do not pay interest until you draw funds.
-Only draw what you need to keep costs down.
+Only draw the cash you need to keep costs down.

-If you need $100,000 or $200,000 or more, a cash-out refinance may be better.
-HELOC rates are high and that would mean a large payment.
-But proceed with caution if you’ll lose your first mortgage rate in the process.
+If you need $100,000 to $200,000 or more, a cash-out refinance may be better.
+HELOC rates are high, so your payments would be higher.
+A cash-out refinance means you’ll lose your first mortgage rate, so proceed carefully.

-Neither a HELOC nor a cash-out refinance is ideal if you plan to sell the home soon and you need short-term funds for a down payment.
+Neither a HELOC nor a cash-out refinance is ideal if you plan to sell the home soon and you need cash quickly for a down payment.
 You could open up a HELOC then pay it off weeks or months later, but lenders frown on this.

 A cash-out refinance might be better if you need down payment funds for a second home or investment property.

-It’s risky to take out a large variable-rate HELOC.
-However, you could consider a home equity loan – a fixed second mortgage that doesn’t affect your first mortgage.
+It’s risky to take out a large variable-rate HELOC for this use case.
+However, you could consider a home equity loan as an option.
+This is a fixed-rate, lump-sum second mortgage that doesn’t affect your first mortgage.

-Many people have student loans, auto loans, and credit card debt.
-Some of this debt has very high interest rates.
+Many people have student loans, auto loans, and credit card debt, which carry very high interest rates.

-A cash-out refinance might be better to consolidate debt.
-A HELOC is open-ended like a credit card.
-You can continue to borrow, putting yourself in a worse position than before.
+A cash-out refinance might be better to consolidate debt instead of a HELOC that you can continually draw on.
+This could land you in a worse position than before.

 A cash-out refinance can pay off all your debt at closing with lump-sum payments to each company without you ever seeing the money.
 There’s no temptation to borrow more.